Supply Chain in Society

 In 2022, we will grant Restricted Stock (RS) for Employee Stock Ownership Plan to increase loyalty and business motivation as JES Group.

-In FY2024, we raised the starting salary for new graduates, increased the housing allowance, and provided an inflation allowance.
+As in fiscal 2024, when we raised the starting salary for new graduates, increased the housing allowance, and provided an inflation allowance, we continue to provide an inflation allowance in fiscal 2025.

 In accordance with the "Guidelines for Equal Pay for Equal Work" issued by the Ministry of Health, Labor and Welfare, we strive to ensure that there are no unreasonable differences in treatment based on employment status.